 The United States and the Two Koreas (1969-2000)

-(1470-1700) Early English Books Online (EEBO) features page images of almost every work printed in the British Isles and North America, as well as works in English printed elsewhere from 1470-1700.
-Over 200 libraries worldwide have contributed to EEBO.
+Features page images of almost every work printed in the British Isles and North America, as well as works in English printed elsewhere from 1470-1700.

-(1701-1800) Digital facsimiles of 185,000 books, pamphlets, almanacs, advertisements, songs, and other materials published in Great Britain and British North America during the eighteenth century.
+Search and explore full-text digital versions of eighteenth-century book titles and other materials published in Great Britain and British North America during the eighteenth century.

 Part of Gale Primary Sources